 The presence of the cervical mucus symptom reflects the rising blood oestrogen from the developing follicle in the ovary, and is the most important sign of the beginning of the fertile phase in all reproductive situations.1 Changes in the fertility indicators, basal body temperature, cervical mucus and cervix during the cycle, help the woman identify the fertile and infertile phases of the menstrual cycle.

-• The Infertile Phases (Fig. 11-3)
+The Infertile Phases (Fig. 11-3)

-• The Fertile Phase (Fig.11-3):The woman can identify the fertile phase by the build-up of oestrogenic mucus during this phase.
+There are two infertile phases, the first infertile phase (the relatively infertile phase) occurs before the fertile phase, and the second infertile phase (the definitely infertile phase) occurs after the fertile phase.
+The woman can identify the infertile phase by the sensation of dryness at the vulva and no mucus is visible.
+This is due to the presence of gestogenic mucus occluding the cervical canal.
+Gestogenic mucus is secreted in the cervical crypts under progesterone stimulation. - The Fertile Phase (Fig.11-3):The woman can identify the fertile phase by the build-up of oestrogenic mucus during this phase.
 Sperm can survive in oestrogenic fertile-type mucus for five days, which means that sexual intercourse five days before ovulation could result in pregnancy.
 The fertile phase (the peri-ovulatory phase) is the combined time of the life span of the ovum after ovulation (24 hours), and the life span of sperm in fertile-type mucus before ovulation.
 Therefore the fertile phases, during which sexual intercourse could potentially result in conception, lasts for 6-9 days.3

 THE FERTILITY CYCLE – WHEN DO THE FERTILE PHASE AND INFERTILE PHASES BEGIN AND END